#DRStart#

 that the Schemes have been implemented in accordance with the SEBI (SBEBS) Regulations

-would be placed at the Annual General Meeting for inspection by members.
+would be kept during the Annual General Meeting for inspection by members.
 The details

 pertaining to shares in suspense account are specified in the report of Corporate